 Fulfillment Method and Shipping Time

-Fulfillment can now be done in three ways, through Fulfilment by Amazon (FBA), Fulfilment by Merchant (FBM), or Seller-Fulfilled Prime (SFP).
-Amazon gives FBA a perfect score for shipping method and other factors such as on-time delivery and inventory depth.
+Fulfillment can now be done in three ways, Fulfilment by Amazon (FBA), Fulfilment by Merchant (FBM), or Seller-Fulfilled Prime (SFP).
+Amazon gives FBA a perfect score for shipping methods and other factors such as on-time delivery and inventory depth.
 Because of this, it is difficult for FBM sellers to win the Buy Box over FBA sellers.
 However, through SFP, FBM sellers are able to sell to Amazon Prime members without storing inventory in Amazon’s fulfillment center.
 This option appeals to sellers with heavy goods as they can make savings through alternative shipping methods.
 SFP sellers have as good if not greater a chance of winning the Buy Box over FBA sellers.
-To enroll in SFP, a seller must have very strong performance metrics and a proven record of meeting customer’s expectations.
+To enroll in SFP, a seller must have very strong performance metrics and a proven record of meeting customers’ expectations.

-Amazon gives Buy Box preference to sellers who have enough inventory to handle the additional demand which the Buy Box can create.
+Amazon gives Buy Box preference to sellers who have enough inventory to handle the additional demand that the Buy Box can create.
 For sellers with low inventory levels chances of winning the Buy Box decrease significantly.
 Additionally, if a seller is out of stock the Buy Box will rotate to another seller.
 A history of going out of stock frequently will hurt your chances of winning the Buy Box, which is why it’s crucial to keep good stock levels of best-selling products.
 Backordered products can sometimes still be featured in the Buy Box, however, sellers with products in-stock will get preference.
 To summarize, sellers with a large inventory, consistent sales, and good stock history will be granted the Buy Box more often.

 Seller Feedback and Performance Metrics